Jillian Gilchrest

 Jillian Marie Gilchrest (born March 21, 1982) is an American politician who is a member of the Connecticut House of Representatives from the 18th district in Hartford County.

 Early life

-She earned a Masters Degree in Social Work at the University of Connecticut School of Social Work.
+Gilchrest earned a BA in Women's Studies from the University of Connecticut in 2004.
+She would later earn a master's degree in social work from the University of Connecticut School of Social Work.

 Career

 Gilchrest served as the Director of Health Professional Outreach for the Connecticut Coalition Against Domestic Violence, Executive Director of NARAL Pro-Choice Connecticut, and Director of Policy & Communications for the Connecticut Alliance to End Sexual Violence.

 Political career

-Gilchrest was elected to the West Hartford Board of Education in 2013.
+Gilchrest was elected to the West Hartford School Board in 2013.